nus-comparch/looppoint/README.md

 will start a new set of end-to-end run for `demo-matrix-2` program with `8` cores, using `active` wait policy and `test` inputs

 ###### Running Custom Workloads
 Integrating a new benchmark suite with the LoopPoint setup requires some modifications in the scripts.
 However, running LoopPoint for an application from it's own directory is straightforward.
 The flag `--custom-cfg` accepts a config file of the application that the user wants to run.
-A typical config file (matmul.0.cfg) of an application (matmul-omp) looks like this:
+A typical config file (`603.bwaves_s.1.cfg`) of an application (`603.bwaves_s.1`) looks like this:
 ```
 [Parameters]
-program_name: matmul-omp
+program_name: bwaves-s
 input_name: 1
-command: ./matmul 100 8
+command: ./speed_bwaves.icc18.0.gO2avx bwaves_1 < bwaves_1.in
 ```
 It is necessary to keep the above three fields (program_name, input_name, command) in the config file of the application for it to work with the infrastructure.
-We also recommend keeping all necessary binaries and the respective inputs of the application in the same directory as that of the config file, as this is where `run-looppoint.py` script looks.
+We also recommend keeping all necessary binaries and the respective inputs of the application in the same directory as that of the config file, as this is where `run-looppoint.py` script looks for them.
 The results of the sampling run are stored in the same application directory.
 Note that, this flag cannot be used along with the flag `--program` as `--program` runs a program that is already integrated with the LoopPoint workflow, whereas `custom-cfg` runs an application of choice.
 ```
-/path/to/looppoint/run-looppoint.py -n 8 -c matmul.0.cfg --force
+/path/to/looppoint/run-looppoint.py -n 8 -c 603.bwaves_s.1.cfg -w active --force
 ```
 ## Evaluation and expected results
 To replicate the results shown in the LoopPoint paper, it is necessary to run each of the applications in SPEC CPU2017 benchmark suite.